t-yng/syntax-hlighliter/README.md

 This is a chrome extension for the Chatwork to syntax highlighting of source code.

 ## Getting Stared
-You must install libraries with bower.
+You must install libraries to use in this project through bower.
 ```
 bower install
 ```